Most LinkedIn posts do not fail because the idea is bad. They fail because the first line is weak.

 Ask something small.

-What do you think?
+- What do you think?

-Do you use AI like this?
+- Do you use AI like this?

-Have you tried this before?
+- Have you tried this before?

-Step 8: Real LinkedIn Post Examples
+Step 8: LinkedIn Post Examples You Can Use

-Here are real styles you can use.
+Here are a few simple styles you can adapt.

 Most AI content sounds the same.

-I noticed this after testing 5 tools.
+I noticed this after testing different tools.

 Everything looked correct.